 Women with dense breasts have more fibrous and glandular tissues and less fatty tissue in their breasts.
 They have a higher risk of breast cancer than women with fatty breasts, and the risk increases with increasing breast density.

 Triple-negative breast cancer (TNBC) afflicts mostly women who are relatively young (in their 30s or 40s).
 On the other hand, carriers of the breast cancer genes 1 and 2 (BRCA 1 and BRCA 2) mutations are also more likely to develop TNBC.
 About 70% of

 - Blood tests

 - Imaging tests:

-Treatment for breast cancer depends on how big the tumor is and how far it has spread, it may include:-
+Treatment for breast cancer depends on how big the tumour is and how far it has spread, it may include:

 - Hormonal therapy

 Triple-negative breast cancer (TNBC) has been regarded as a difficult breast cancer to treat.
 For a long time, patients with metastatic TNBC can only receive traditional chemotherapy.
 However, the effect is not significant.